vyrjana/DearEIS/index.md

 	- **NOTE!** [An installer](https://github.com/vyrjana/DearEIS/releases/download/1.0.1/DearEIS-installer.exe) is available for Windows.
 		The installer takes care of installing DearEIS for you using pip so the next step can be ignored.
 		Additionally, the installer also creates a few shortcuts in the start menu.
-- Execute the following command in a terminal (e.g. PowerShell on Windows) once Python has been installed:
+- Execute the following command in a terminal (e.g., PowerShell on Windows) once Python has been installed:

 ```
 pip install deareis